will3/TradeMe/README.md

 	.wait()
 ```

-If I had more time, I would build in authentication
+If I had more time, I would build in authentication, instead of using a generated header

 [link to cv](http://will3.github.io/cv)